larsville/git-primer/README.md

 ## What is Github Gist?

 _[Gist](https://gist.github.com)_ is a web site run by GitHub, designed for simple Git projects that consist of a small number of files, or a single file or snippet.
-Gist is similar to a _[pastebin](https://en.wikipedia.org/wiki/Pastebin)_, with each gist having its own Git repository.
-Such repositories are also called gists.
+Gist is similar to a _[pastebin](https://en.wikipedia.org/wiki/Pastebin)_, with each _gist_ having its own Git repository.
+Such a repository is also called a _gist_.

 ## Terms & concepts: Working with repositories

-A _repository_ is a set of files (usually source code) that makes up a project, stored on a Git server (such as GitHub).
+A _repository_ is a set of files (usually source code) that makes up a project, stored on a Git server (such as GitHub), along with information maintained by Git in a `.git` subfolder.

 _`init`_ -- creates a repository, either local (in the directory you specify) or remote (by running it on a server).
 This is how you create a repository from scratch.
 Most repositories are created by cloning instead.